blikblum/nextdoc/Readme.md

  * [Docco] - Jeremy's Docco introduced me to the world of literate programming, and side-by-side documentation in general.

- * [Stripe] - Flatdoc took inspiration on the look of their API documentation.
+ * [Stripe] - Nextdoc took inspiration on the look of their API documentation.

  * [DocumentUp] - This service has the same idea but does a hosted readme parsing approach.